zproefriedt/office-of-acquisition/Requests for Information/Identity Proofing Services.md

 3. Can you meet Performance Objective 3? _(Y/N)_
 4. If you answered “No” or “Maybe” to any of the previous questions, you have the option to explain. _(free form)_
 5. Describe any prior relevant experience, federal or private. _(free form)_
 6. The rough order magnitude of identity proofing transactions is estimated at 1-5 million.
-Please provide estimates per transaction cost and any volume discount 7. tiering for both in-person and remote proofing. _(free form)_
+Please provide estimates per transaction cost and any volume discount.
+Tiering for both in-person and remote proofing. _(free form)_
 8. What potential solutions do you offer for filling gaps in identity proofing services? _(free form)_
 9. Can you provide data on accessibility (% verified) and accuracy (% successful) of your potential solution(s)?
 For example, are there any accessibility barriers for specific solutions (in-person vs remote vs other)? _(free form)_